slidenerd/ec2-mean-test/EC2.md

-# How to install Node.js and MongoDB on EC2
+# How to install Node.js and MongoDB on EC2 the hard way

 Hi!
 I got tired of reading guides on the internet that do no explain anything properly.
 And sorry to say this but the EC2 docs suck at explaining anything.
 After lots and lots of Googling, this is going to be the most comprehensive post that shows the following. **Bookmark this!** If this post needs an update, [open an issue](https://github.com/slidenerd/ec2-mean-test/issues)